 Exceptional Value

 By building at scale and prioritizing quality and cost efficiency, we are able to build higher quality homes at a lower cost than a person could do on their own.
-Building 14 homes at the same time requires an efficient, streamlined process.
+Building 14 homes at the same time results in an efficient, streamlined process.

 Clustering our homes and sharing 350 acres of open space means that you get access to all that land at a fraction of the cost of buying your own large acreage.